 - Off carpets: Placing your humidifier directly onto your carpet can not only ruin it, but it can also lead to mold.
 Always place a plastic tray or other material underneath to protect the surface.

-- Do frequent cleaning: If you place the humidifier near your bed while you’re sleeping, make sure you clean it regularly.
+- Do frequent cleaning: If you place the humidifier near your bed while you’re sleeping, clean it regularly.
 Standing water is the perfect environment for bacteria growth.
-So, if the water isn’t clean, you’ll be breathing in harmful matter (7).
+If the water isn’t clean, you’ll be breathing in the harmful matter (7).

 Make the Humidifier Work for You

 Using a humidifier is excellent for reducing airborne viruses and allergens.
-It may also help relieve dry skin as well as congestion during a bout of cold or allergy flare-ups.
-However, for best results, it’s essential to know where to put your humidifier.
+It may also help relieve dry skin and congestion during a cold or allergy flare-ups.
+However, for best results, knowing where to put your humidifier is essential.

 One general rule is to place it where it’s needed.
 By using a hygrometer, you can check where the air lacks humidity and then place your machine accordingly.

-Still, avoid keeping it close when you sleep and try to have it elevated on a table, 3 feet from your bed.
-For the children’s bedroom or nursery, always use a cool-mist humidifier to prevent potential hazards.
+Still, avoid keeping it close when you sleep, and try to have it elevated on a table, three feet from your bed.
+Always use a cool-mist humidifier for the children’s bedroom or nursery to prevent potential hazards.